YexuanXiao/PlayerWinRT/README.md

 All kinds of contributions will be appreciated.
 All suggestions, pull requests and issues are welcome.

 If you want to contribute your own code, you can simply submit a plain pull request explaining you changes.
-For larger and complex contributions it would be nice if you could open an issue before starting to work on it.
+For bigger and complex contributions it would be nice if you could open an issue before starting to work on it.

 ## Features